alantran14/hello-world/README.md

            a = qb + r
 for unique integers q, r with r element of {0,1,...,b-1}.
-- q is the quotient and r is the remainer.
+- q is the quotient and r is the remainder.
 - Note that a &equiv r (mod b).

 #Example